-Note: The Kentucky Office of Vital Statistics cannot by law, provide free information from records, perform a genealogical search or verify whether a certificate is on file without a completed application form and the required fee attached.
-The Kentucky Vital Statistics office will, upon receiving the application and fee, perform a search of the records and if a certificate is on file, it will be mailed to you.
-The required fee covers the cost of the record search and no refunds are issued if a certificate is not found.
-The office does not issue non-certified copies or photocopies of certificates.
+Note: The Kentucky Office of Vital Statistics cannot by law, provide any information from records, perform a genealogical search or verify whether a certificate is on file without a completed application form and the required fee attached.
+The Kentucky Office of Vital Statistics will, upon receiving the application and fee, perform a search for the record.
+If the record is on file, a certified copy will be mailed to you.
+The fee is a search fee, and no refunds are issued in instances where a certificate is not found within Kentucky's records.
+The Kentucky Office of Vital Statistics does not issue photocopies, faxed copies, non-certified copies or electronic copies of records.

-- Full name of First Party
+Full name of first party

-- Full name of Second Party
+Full name of second party

-- The month, day and year of the marriage or divorce
+The month, day and year of the marriage or divorce

-- Name and address where the certificate is to be mailed
+Requester's name and address where the certificate is to be mailed

-- The number of copies being ordered
+The number of copies being ordered

 Enclose a check or money order payable to the Kentucky State Treasurer to cover the cost of each certificate ordered and mail to: